algorand-devrel/charity-crowdfunding-app-tealscript/frontend/README.md

    - Other
      1. Open the repository root in your text editor of choice
      2. In a terminal run `npm run dev`

+4. Create your own Web 3 Storage API Token to store NFT image on IPFS.
+And add the API Token to the .env file in line 69

 ### Subsequently